kumarvna/terraform-azurerm-mysql-db/README.md

 A virtual network rule for your Azure Database for MySQL server is a subnet that is listed in the access control list (ACL) of your Azure Database for MySQL server.
 To be in the ACL for your Azure Database for MySQL server, the subnet must contain the **`Microsoft.Sql`** type name.
 To enable this feature, add a `subnet_id` with valid resource id.

->This feature is only available for Azure Database for MySQL servers in the General Purpose or Memory Optimized pricing tiers.
-Ensure the database server is in one of these pricing tiers.
+>This feature is available in all regions of Azure where Azure Database for MySQL is deployed for General Purpose and Memory Optimized servers.
+In case of VNet peering, if traffic is flowing through a common VNet Gateway with service endpoints and is supposed to flow to the peer, please create an ACL/VNet rule to allow Azure Virtual Machines in the Gateway VNet to access the Azure Database for MySQL server.

 ### Data Encryption with a Customer-managed Key